DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Tch..."

 Gargoyle, that fell, raised its arm and grasped point of Drake Nail.
-Moreover, while his bayonet is sealed, new Gargoyle appeared behind Kay's back.
+Moreover, while his bayonet is sealed, new Gargoyle appeared behind Kai's back.

-"Kay!?"
+"Kai!?"

 Saki immediately moved her rifle toward it.
-But then toward her, Kay shouted.
+But then toward her, Kai shouted.

 "Don't shoot!"